-We now show that $n(p,q)$ is also a lower bound on the number of contact structures.
+We now prove that $ \left| \Tight_0(C;\infty)\right|\geq n(p,q)$.
 To this end we first consider a topological Dehn filling.
-That is if we glue a solid torus $S$ to $C$ so that the meridian goes to a $pq$ curve on $\partial C$ then the result is $L(p,-q)\#L(q,-p)$.
+That is, if we glue a solid torus $S$ to $C$ so that the meridian goes to a $pq$ curve on $\partial C$ then the result is $L(p,-q)\#L(q,-p)$.
 The reason for this is that one can use two meridian disks in $S$ to cap off the boundary components of $A'$ to get a $2$-sphere that will divide the resulting manifold into two pieces.
-Once piece $V_1'$ is $V_1$ with a $2$--handle $h_1$ attached along the $q/p$ curve and the other $V_2'$ is $V_2$ with a $2$--handle attached $h_2$ to $V_2$ along the $q/p$ curve (notice $S$ minus the two meridian disks can be thought of as two $2$--handles, $h_1\cup h_2$).
-Now if one glues a $3$-ball to each of these pieces one gets the claimed lens spaces.
+Once piece $V_1'$ is $V_1$ with a $2$-handle $h_1$ attached along the $q/p$ curve and the other $V_2'$ is $V_2$ with a $2$-handle attached $h_2$ to $V_2$ along the $q/p$ curve (notice $S$ minus the two meridian disks can be thought of as two $2$-handles, $h_1\cup h_2$).
+Now, if one glues a $3$-ball to each of these pieces, one gets the claimed lens spaces.